PragTob/after_do/README.md

 - You lose clarity.
 With this gem it is not immediately visible what happens when a method is called as some behavior might be defined elsewhere.
 - You could use this to modify the behaviour of classes everywhere.
 Don't.
 Use it for what it is meant to be used for - a concern that is not the primary concern of the class you are adding the callback to but that class is still involved with.

+## Does it work with Ruby interpreter x?

+Thanks to the awesome [travis CI](https://travis-ci.org/) the specs are run with MRI 1.9.3, 2.0, the latest jruby and rubinius releases in 1.9 mode.
+So in short, this should work with all of them and is aimed at doing so :-)

 ## Is there a before method?

 No not yet, I didn't have a use case for it yet.
 If you have one please let me know, it is relatively easy to add.